eth-sri/eth-sri.github.io/_blogposts/synthid.md

 layout: blogpost
 category: other
 title: "Probing the SynthID-Text Watermark"
-blogpost-authors: "Nikola Jovanović, Thibaud Gloaguen"
+blogpost-authors: "Nikola Jovanović, Thibaud Gloaguen, Martin Vechev"
 date: 2004-12-20
 thumbnail: thumbnails/synthid.svg
 image: assets/blog/fb_preview/synthid.jpg
 usemathjax: true
 draft: true
 tldr: >
     Google DeepMind's SynthID-Text is the first large-scale LLM watermark deployment.
-We extend the original evaluation of this scheme by applying our recent work on adversarial scenarios in LLM watermarking.
-In our evaluation we find that (1) the presence of SynthID-Text can be easily detected using black-box queries; (2) it is more resistant to spoofing than SOTA schemes; (3) attempts to spoof it leave discoverable clues; and (4) it is much easier to scrub than SOTA schemes even for naive adversaries.
-We provide ablations and insights into individual components of SynthID-Text and identify a range of research questions that could be studied in future work.
+In our evaluation we find that (1) the presence of SynthID-Text can be easily detected using black-box queries; (2) it is more resistant to spoofing than SOTA schemes; (3) attempts to spoof it leave discoverable clues; and (4) it is easier to scrub than SOTA schemes even for naive adversaries.
+    Leveraging our recent work, we provide ablations and insights into individual components of SynthID-Text from an adversarial perspective, and identify a range of research questions that could be studied in the future.
 excerpt: >
     We apply the techniques from our recent work to investigate how SynthID-Text, the first large-scale deployment of an LLM watermarking scheme, fares in several adversarial scenarios.
 We discuss a range of findings, provide novel insights into the properties of this scheme, and outline interesting future research directions.
 tweet-id: TODO